 The example of the four seasons shows a regular repetitiveness.
 However, various other patterns of occurring phenomena - do not show precisely cyclic (or periodical) occurrence.

 The observation of appearance and disappearance of phenomena (in time) is a pattern on its own, and it is manifest both in the physical realm as well as in the mental domain.
 For example, the mental phenomenon of anger behaviour follows a recognizable pattern of expression when it emerges - but then it would not last, and eventually vanishes and goes into disappearance:

 "Consider how, when we are in the grip of a powerful emotion, such as anger,

 this expresses itself in our entire being--our glaring expression, raised voice, tensed body

 and so on.
 When our temper cools, the anger disappears.
 What has happened to it?

 We know anger still exists somewhere within us, but until something causes us to feel angry again,

 we can find no evidence of its existence.
 To all intents and purposes, it has ceased to exist."

-Eastern philosophical perspectives refer to the phase of nonexistence of phenomena as a temporary withdrawal into latency, or into the realm of potentiality (having the possibility to re-emerge again whenever triggered by conditions).
+Eastern philosophical perspectives refer to the phase of nonexistence of phenomena as being a temporary withdrawal into latency, or into the realm of potentiality.
+This means that a tendency we formed through past actions has the potential to re-emerge again (whenever triggered by conditions).